George Montgomery (actor): Director

+He planned to make a Vietnam War film The Ho Chi Minh Trail in Bangkok and the Philippines, but the film was cancelled.

 1970s

-Montgomery acted in and directed Satan's Harvest (1970) made in South Africa.
-He also starred in The Leo Chronicles (1972) and The Daredevil (1972) and helped produce The Proud and Damned (1972).
+Montgomery acted in and directed Satan's Harvest (1970), made in South Africa.
+He also starred in The Leo Chronicles (1972) and The Daredevil (1972), and helped produce The Proud and Damned (1972).

-He also starred in the TV movie Ride the Tiger (1970) and made guest appearances on 1970s television shows including The Odd Couple and The Six Million Dollar Man.
+He starred in the TV movie Ride the Tiger (1970) and made guest appearances on 1970s television shows including The Odd Couple, The Six Million Dollar Man and Alias Smith and Jones.

 Other interests

 As a boy, George Montgomery had become an excellent wood craftsman.
 As an adult, he began building furniture, first for himself and then for a few friends.
 His skill was such that his hobby became a full-fledged cabinet-making business, in which he employed as many as 20 craftsmen.
 He appeared in television advertisements for Pledge furniture cleaner during the 1970s.

 Montgomery oversaw the furniture business for more than 40 years, and expanded his interest to house design.
 He became involved with the building of 11 homes for friends and family.
 His artistic instincts included learning how to sculpt in bronze.
 Self-taught, he sculpted upwards of 50 bronze sculptures of subjects such as John Wayne, Clint Eastwood, Gene Autry, Randolph Scott, and Ronald W. Reagan.
 He received renown in particular for a sculpture he did of Custer's Last Stand.

 His sculpture of his former wife, Dinah Shore, and their children is displayed at the Mission Hills Country Club in Rancho Mirage, California.

 In 1981, he published a book The Years of George Montgomery.